Getting to know each other

 To help us complete initial paperwork and concentrate on your child’s care, it’s best to arrive about 15 minutes before your scheduled appointment.
 That way, we can zip through the registration and insurance process (remember to bring your insurance card and co-pay) and concentrate on what’s most important to us—talking with you and taking great care of your child.

-The first appointment lasts approximately 90 minutes.
+The first appointment lasts approximately 90 minutes, depending upon your child’s needs.
 Before your visit, we ask you to complete a diet history for your child, as well as an important questionnaire.
 We invite parents, school therapists, home health care nurses and day care providers to attend the appointment.

 Comprehensive considerations for complete care